What is Schizophrenia?

 Many risk factors fall under this category but it is important to note that all these risk factors are only associated with a slight increase in risk for the development of schizophrenia.

-- ACE (Adverse Childhood Experiences): Childhood trauma, whether its bullying or death of a loved one, can result in the development of toxic stress and mental illnesses as an adult.
+- ACE (Adverse Childhood Experiences): Childhood trauma, whether it’s bullying or the death of a loved one, can result in the development of toxic stress and mental illnesses as an adult.
 Schizophrenia has been associated with ACEs, although further studies are being performed.

 - Infections during pregnancy: Pregnant women with Chlamydia or Toxoplasma gondii can give birth to infants with a 5-8% higher risk of developing schizophrenia than infants born to healthy mothers.